NotArb/Jupiter/README.md

 - A Docker-based Jupiter management server with features designed to enhance token trading efficiency.
 - A bot that performs arbitrage operations using Jupiter on the Solana blockchain.

+## Warning
+**Do not use any NotArb files that you did not directly download from our official GitHub page.**

 ## Features